Cosmian/kms/documentation/docs/pki/smime.md

 [Actalis](https://www.actalis.com/s-mime-certificates)
 for instance.

+**Important** some email clients, such as Outlook, consider the email address to be case-sensitive.
+Make sure the email address in your request matches the email address you are using in your email client.

 Once generated, these authorities will provide you with a PKCS#12 file containing the certificate and the private key.
 The file is usually protected by a password.